Latest update on Thursday 2 July: Schools in England to reopen in full from September and new guidance published

 Actions for schools during the coronavirus outbreak guidance has been updated.

-The law regarding EHC plans has changed in two key ways:
+The law regarding EHC plans temporarily changed in two key ways:

 - The government has issued a notice under the Coronavirus Act 2020 confirming that local authorities and health commissioning bodies (e.g. Clinical Commissioning Groups) must now use their reasonable endeavours to secure the provision set out within a child or young person's EHC plan.
 This means that local authorities and health bodies must consider, for each child and young person with an EHC plan, what they need to provide during the period of the notice.
 This may result in a child or young person's provision being different from that which is set out in their EHC plan.
 For example, they may offer support virtually rather than face to face.
 This legal change will be in force from 1st to 31st May 2020 and will be reviewed monthly.